 - Vulnerability to Moisture: Stucco doesn’t fare well in humid climates or areas with heavy rainfall.

-- Application Costs: Stucco is labour-intensive and requires several layers, making it more expensive to apply.
+- Application Costs: Stucco is labour-intensive and requires several layers, making applying more expensive.

 Key Benefits of Exterior Cladding